Would You Like to Worry Less Now?

-Are you worrying about relationship difficulties, family issues, excessive eating, overworking, ongoing pain, illness, financial woes, addictions, or damaging anger?
-Perhaps you want to escape from your stressful thoughts about the future or past disappointments.
+Do you suffer from worry about relationship difficulties, family issues, excessive eating, overworking, ongoing pain, illness, financial woes, addictions, or damaging anger?
+Do you want to escape your stressful thoughts about past disappointments or the future?

-Or you might be seeking freedom from depression, a general sense of discontent, or a lack of purpose.
-Up until now, you may have been trying to change these damaging patterns, but you’ve gotten the same old frustrating results.
+Are you seeking freedom from depression, a general sense of discontent, or a low self-worth?
+Up until now, you may have been trying to change these damaging patterns with the same old frustrating results.

-What’s pleasantly surprising is that to receive these outcomes, you don’t have to use the Four Strategies and tools perfectly.
-Nor do you need to use all of them.
+What’s pleasantly surprising is that you don’t have to use the Four Strategies or any of the other tools perfectly.
 You merely need to exert a consistent, honest attempt to apply the ones that appeal to you.

-I wrote this book to share what I’ve learned from my training in psychology, as well as over thirty years of applying tools from recovery programs, cognitive therapy, energy work, and a variety of spiritual and scientific teachings.
-I have condensed my insights into the Four Strategies to overcome worry, fear, and negative thinking.
-I also offer you over 40 concrete tools to find peace of mind and guidance during your troubling situations.
+This book shares with you what I’ve learned from my training in psychology, as well as over thirty years of applying tools from recovery programs, cognitive therapy, energy work, scientific literature, and a variety of spiritual teachings.
+I have condensed my insights in the Four Strategies to overcome worry, fear, and negative thinking.
+I also offer you 50 concrete tools to gain peace of mind and guidance during your troubling times.

-Although my story happens to include substance abuse, any number of difficulties can be conquered through the 4 Strategies and 40 tools offered in this book.
+Although my story happens to include substance abuse, any number of difficulties can be conquered through the Four Strategies and 50 tools.
 Here’s a story of where my healing began.

 By the time I was 36, I had become a prisoner of fear and worry.
-I had a new doctorate in educational psychology from Stanford University, and I had secured a university position in Michigan.
+I had a new doctorate in educational psychology from Stanford University, and a college teaching position in Michigan.
 Yet I was more miserable than I’d ever been in my life.